 20 O.T.U.
 Wellingtons carried out leaflet flights to France without loss.
 Argentan-Sur-Creusewhere Fred and crew dropped leaflets

 He progressed to the four engined Halifax bombers but "...didn't care very much for them, they were big and heavy".

 Then came the Lancaster Finishing School, flying 'wonderful, marvellous Lancasters'.
 Fred told himself 'I've arrived at last, this is IT - the cream of the R.A.F.'
 He was posted to 101 Squadron Bomber Command at Ludford Magna, Lincolnshire.

-Between June and November 1944, Fred flew numerous raids over enemy territory with the purpose of distrupting supply lines.
-He streSsed that the targets always had a military aspect including oil refineries, railway marshalling yards and submarine bases.
+Between June and November 1944, Fred flew numerous raids over enemy territory with the purpose of disrupting supply lines.
+He stressed that the targets always had a military aspect including oil refineries, railway marshalling yards and submarine bases.
 This meant attacking areas such as Keil, Cologne, Stuttgart and Essen- where his Lancaster was over target when its windscreen was shot out by anti-aircraft shell.

 One memorable dawn raid played a role in the massive carpet bombing of Caen, thereby freeing up the advance of the allied army.
 Success also followed in an air offensive over Walcheren Island off the Dutch coast: here a protective sea wall was massively breached, creating a deluge that engulfed a heavy German artillery emplacement.

 During a raid over Germany itself, Fred came under attack from a Messerchmitt but escaped with only a punctured fuel tank.

 His closest shave came during the D-Day operations over Rhiems.